 Night Music by Jojo Moyes

-First published in 2008 by Hodder & Stoughton
+First published in Great Britain in 2008 by Hodder & Stoughton

 Synopsis from my paperback edition